JDMCreator/LaTeXTableEditor/readme.md

 ### Dependencies

-You need Bootstrap 3, ntc.js and JQuery.
+You need Bootstrap 3, ntc.js, SheetJS and JQuery.
 See the online example.

 ### Formats supported